shalinimeena/QnA-system-using-LLMs/ReadME.md

 - How many male and female characters are in the movie?
 - Does the script pass the Bechdel test?
 - What is the role of Deckard in the movie?

+## My Approach
+In order to solve the problem I first used *pdfplumber* library to read the input pdf and convert its data to string format to fed into the LLM (NousResearch/Llama-2-7b-hf).
+In order to make the whole process faster what I did was instead of simply using the whole document together, I split them into paragraphs and then I used sentence embeddings in order to do perform semantic search based on the query.
+This allowed me to quickly answer the questions.

 Here is the demo link: